• Skip to primary navigation

 Thickener for rhubarb pie: tapioca starch

-Like with all pie fillings, you have many options to gel all that liquid and set the filling: flour, cornstarch, quick-cooking tapioca, and tapioca starch.
+Like with all pie fillings, you have many options to gel all that liquid and set the filling: flour, cornstarch, quick-cooking tapioca, and tapioca starch, among many others.

-For rhubarb pie, I use tapioca starch as the thickener for the filling and I recommend to use a lot of it: ½ cup tapioca starch to gel 2 pounds of rhubarb.
+For rhubarb pie, I use tapioca starch as the thickener for the filling and I recommend to use a lot of it: 60 grams (½ cup) tapioca starch to gel 2 pounds of rhubarb.
 And though this seems like too much tapioca starch because it is a lot more thickener than you would use for, say, an apple pie, after letting the baked pie rest/gel overnight, the set of the pie is perfect.
 Soft, still a touch fluid, but not soupy at all.
+This is the same ratio I used for to make the best blueberry pie, with a perfect set that slices beautifully.

-This rhubarb pie filling was just right in my opinion, and it continued to thicken so that a full 24 hours after baking the pie, I found that a slice could be cut cleanly from the pie with zero leakage.
-Call me impressed!
-So this would mean that you need to use 30 grams (¼ cup) of tapioca starch to properly set every 450 grams (1 pound) of fresh rhubarb.
+Rhubarb pie filling ratio: use 30 grams (¼ cup) of tapioca starch to properly set every 450 grams (1 pound) of fresh rhubarb.
 That's the rhubarb pie filling ratio to keep in mind for future pies.
 It works!

 In general, tapioca starch has a higher thickening power than flour, which means: